Our Environmental Ethos...

-Elsie in the picture and the video (please watch the video) came into us as a stray on December 12th!
+Elsie in the picture and the video (please watch the video) is a perfect example of putting our ambulances to good use... came into us as a stray on December 12th in terrible condition and in her first two weeks had three trips to our vet!
 She is the sweetest dog, but had such a matted coat.
 We will keep you posted on her journey during this campaign - thank you for donating.

 Our branch is an independent charity, meaning we are entirely self-funded.
 Every single penny we spend must be raised through our own efforts!